Albert G. Blanchard: Postbellum activities

 After the war, Blanchard returned to New Orleans and worked as an assistant city surveyor for the rest of his life.
 He was an active member of the New Orleans Academy of Sciences for many years.

 He died at the age of 80 in New Orleans, Louisiana and was buried there in St. Louis Cemetery No. 1.
-He is one of nearly two dozen Confederate generals buried in Louisiana.
+Furthermore, he is one of nearly two dozen Confederate generals buried in Louisiana.

 His diary of his Mexican War experiences is archived in the Louisiana State Museum.